TIBCOSoftware/snappydata/docs/aqp.md

         order by EstimatedValue desc

 If time is an attribute in the incoming data set, it can be used instead of the system generated time.
-In order to do this, the TopK table creation is provided the name of the column containing the time stamp.
+In order to do this, the TopK table creation is provided the name of the column containing the timestamp.
 *SQL API for creating a TopK table in SnappyData specifying timestampColumn* In the example below tweetTime is a field in the incoming dataset which carries the timestamp of the tweet.